Modify the connection parameters by editing the source mapping

 Click Data in the top navigation bar.

-Click the Embrace tab at the top of the page.
+Click the Connections tab at the top of the page.

 Click the name of the connection you want to remap.